Cycling in Kuala Lumpur: Popularity and influences

 Although cycling was used to be the norm transportation methods for mid-class citizen, this however the popularity of cycling has gained momentum from various class of people in Kuala Lumpur due to the usual traffic congestion that often occurs in the city in addition to the increasing price of petroleum, while at the same time people agree that cycling can help them to explore additional places while exercising and easily meet people around.
 The rising of the bicycling popularity has also benefited the bicycle shop business in Kuala Lumpur that once not being profitable in the past, but however being profitable for now due to the changes of their lifestyle.

 The recent opening of the cycling cafe and bicycle-themed coffeehouse is also said to be influenced from bicycle culture in other countries where cyclists gathering at cafe for meetup and planning for next ride while at the same time it is designated for cycling community which is currently emerging.
 It is also one of the preferred transportation methods for students to go to school from home.
 Foldable bikes has become one of the popular bikes among the cycling community and its transportation methods in Kuala Lumpur due to its portability, environmental friendly transportation and ability to carry the bicycle to the rapid transit system, with its sales of the foldable bikes roses to 35% between 2010 and 2011.

 Brompton is among the most preferred foldable bike brands widely chosen by the customers than any other brands.
 The growth of the cycling in the region also creates another job opportunity in Kuala Lumpur with the introduction of bike messenger in 2015, which is known as Vélo Express KL, where they responsible for delivering the items through bicycles in the urban area.
 The team’s aim is to give awareness that cycling can also be used as an alternative transportation to driving or public transportation despite still have lack of bicycle facilities, where one of the member claims that the statement of cycling in Kuala Lumpur is dangerous is false.

 Although bike messengers are still new to the city when compared to Indonesia where it already exists, it has already received many delivery requests from employees at office who do not plan to temporary leave the working place during the usual working hours.
-However, despite the growth of bicycle culture in the area, some of the building management still refused to allow bicycles to enter to their building as the security guard looked bicycle and cyclists around building as suspicious things due to the no bicycle policy that still implemented in some buildings today.
+However, despite the growth of bicycle culture in the area, some of the building management still refused to allow bicycles to enter their building as the security guard looked on bicycles and cyclists around building as suspicious due to the no bicycle policy that is still implemented in some buildings today.